UK Dog Tag Law: Everything You Need to Know

 The Control of Dogs Order is a piece of UK dog tag law that makes owner identification (usually via a dog tag) a legal requirement.
 The legislation states that any dog in a public place must have the name and address of their owner inscribed on a collar, tag or other identification material.
 Any owner allowing their dog to be in a public place without this information is in breach of the law under the Animal Health Act of 1981.

 If a dog is found without identification materials or a dog tag, the law states that it can be seized and treated as a ‘stray dog’.
-Owners who allow this to happen can be fined up to £5,000 for the expenses involved in seizing and caring for the dog, so it’s definitely something to keep in mind!
+Owners who allow this to happen can be fined a hefty amount so it’s definitely something to keep in mind!

 Whenever you’re leaving the house, make sure your dog is ready and equipped with your contact details to ensure there’s less risk of him or her getting lost.
 Find out more The Control of Dogs Order at https://www.legislation.gov.uk/uksi/1992/901/article/2/made.